 Make sure that you have been vaccinated against whooping cough.
 Booster doses are needed throughout life, because protection against whooping cough after vaccination or disease wanes over time.

-- Pregnant Women are recommended to receive Tdap (whooping cough booster) during their third trimester of each pregnancy, even if they got it before pregnancy.
-The protection that expectant moms receives from Tdap also passes to their baby in the womb.
+- Pregnant Women are recommended to receive Tdap (whooping cough booster) in their third trimester (between 27-36 weeks of pregnancy, at the earliest opportunity during this window).
+Tdap is recommended during each pregnancy, even when given before pregnancy.
+The protection that expectant moms receive from Tdap also passes to their baby in the womb.
 This helps protect babies during the most vulnerable period, until they are old enough to get their first whooping cough vaccination at 6--8 weeks of age

 - Infants can start the childhood whooping cough vaccine series, DTaP (PDF), as early as 6 weeks of age.
 Even one dose of DTaP may offer some protection against fatal whooping cough disease in infants.
 Young children need five doses of DTaP by kindergarten (ages 4-6)

 - Students in 7th grade in California need to have met the requirement for a Tdap (PDF) booster - see http://shotsforschool.org.

 - Adults are also recommended to receive a Tdap booster, especially if they are in contact with infants or are health care workers, but most adults have not yet received Tdap.

 - Whooping cough vaccination recommendations of the federal Advisory Committee on Immunization Practice (ACIP) are http://www.cdc.gov/vaccines/hcp/acip-recs/index.html.

 For the latest information on whooping cough in the state of California, visit the CDPH Pertussis Summary Reports page.

 How Well-Vaccinated Is Your Child's Child Care Facility/School?